hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 ### 3. Check the existing wallets

-Right after the account is registered, there should be no permission associated to it.
+Right after the account is registered, no permission should be associated with it.
 Listing wallets on it should return empty results.

 ```bash